LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-1-doomsday-funtime-201-plus.md

 - The book is in the "Odd Stories" bookshop.
 - The cooperative blade was in the Dawn flower temple library but was stolen years ago.

-Keleri will give the group a starter Eldamon for completing the Gauntlight.
+Keleri will give the group a starter Eldamon for completing the Gaunt light.

 ## Session 208.
-2024 March 10th Sunday + 4710 AR Erastus 28th + Gaunt-light part 17.
+2024 March 24th Saturday + 4710 AR Erastus 28th + Gaunt-light part 17.

 New players:
 - Goat.